spences10/mcp-sequentialthinking-tools/README.md

   thoughts
 - 🔄 Flexible thinking process that adapts and evolves
 - 🌳 Support for branching and revision of thoughts
-- 🛠️ Intelligent tool recommendations for each step
+- 🛠️ LLM-driven intelligent tool recommendations for each step
 - 📊 Confidence scoring for tool suggestions
 - 🔍 Detailed rationale for tool recommendations
 - 📝 Step tracking with expected outcomes
 - 🔄 Progress monitoring with previous and remaining steps
 - 🎯 Alternative tool suggestions for each step
+- 🧠 Memory management with configurable history limits
+- 🗑️ Manual history cleanup capabilities

 ## How It Works

+This server facilitates sequential thinking with MCP tool coordination.
+The LLM analyzes available tools and their descriptions to make intelligent recommendations, which are then tracked and organized by this server.

+The workflow:
+1. LLM provides available MCP tools to the sequential thinking server
-This server analyses each step of your thought process and recommends appropriate MCP tools to help accomplish the task.
-Each recommendation
+2. LLM analyzes each thought step and recommends appropriate tools
+3. Server tracks recommendations, maintains context, and manages memory
+4. LLM executes recommended tools and continues the thinking process

-includes:
+Each recommendation includes:

-- A confidence score (0-1) indicating how well the tool matches the current need
+- A confidence score (0-1) indicating how well the tool matches the need
 - A clear rationale explaining why the tool would be helpful
 - A priority level to suggest tool execution order
+- Suggested input parameters for the tool
 - Alternative tools that could also be used

-The server works with any MCP tools available in your environment.
-It provides recommendations based on the current step's requirements, but the actual tool execution is handled by the consumer (like Claude).
+The server works with any MCP tools available in your environment and automatically manages memory to prevent unbounded growth.

 ## Example Usage